 If a trailer is used behind the vehicle make sure that its hitch is compatible with the one on the vehicle.
 Make sure the trailer is horizontal with the vehicle.
 (In some instances a special extension may have to be installed on the vehicle hitch).
 Use security chains or cables to secure the trailer with the vehicle.
-This vehicle may require additional stopping distance if hauling heavy loads, especially on inclined surfaces and when a passenger (2-UP models) is on board.
+This vehicle may require additional stopping distance if hauling heavy loads.